lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 Which populations of moving objects does LSST not detect?

 3.2.
 Explore and adjust the color-color plot.
-To zoom in, click on the the magnifying glass with the + symbol above the plot panel, then click-and-drag in the plot.
+To zoom in, click on the magnifying glass with the + symbol above the plot panel, then click-and-drag in the plot.
 Reopen the plot parameter pop-up window and use 500 bins instead of 200.
 Try different color scales.
 Try plotting different color combinations or create a color-magnitude diagram.